open-telemetry/opentelemetry-java-instrumentation/dd-trace/docs/opentracing-api.md

     Tracer tracer = new DDTracer();
 ```

 Once a tracer is instantiated, you can use it to create and manage span.
-Opentracing defines a SpanBuilder accessible through
+OpenTracing defines a SpanBuilder accessible through
 the method `buildSpan(String operationName)` to serve this purpose.